The general process for selecting resources to be included in Positive Choices was as follows:

 Champion, K. E., Newton, N. C., Barrett, E. L., & Teesson, M. (2013).
 A systematic review of school-based alcohol and other drug prevention programs facilitated by computers or the Internet.
 Drug and Alcohol Review, 32(2), 115-123.

 Teesson, M., Newton, N. C., & Barrett, E. L. (2012).
 Australian school-based prevention programs for alcohol and other drugs: A systematic review.
 Drug and Alcohol Review, 31(6), 731-736.

-Selection of educational games was informed by the following systematic review conducted by researchers at the National Drug and Alcohol Research Centre:
+Selection of educational games was informed by the following systematic review conducted by researchers at the Matilda Centre for Research in Mental Health and Substance Use (formerly the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug and Alcohol Research Centre):

 Rodriguez, D. M., Teesson, M., & Newton, N. C. (2014).
 A systematic review of computerised serious educational games about alcohol and other drugs for adolescents.
 Drug and Alcohol Review, 33(2), 129-135